0

 Love Salmon?
 Try Some of My Favorite Salmon Recipes:

-So, there you have it!
-My delicious garlic parmesan salmon recipe.
-I hope you love it as much as my family does!
-Be sure to print, save, pin, bookmark or share this recipe because it’s one you’re not going to want to lose.
-The printable recipe card is below.
-Have a great day, friends!
+And that is it, my garlic parmesan salmon recipe.
+I hope you enjoy it as much as my family does.
+Feel free to save, print, pin, or share it so you can come back to it anytime.
+The printable recipe card is just below.
+Have a great day!

 baked salmon fillets on a cutting board